devdotbo/bmn-evm-resolver/STATUS.md

 Read me first, every session.

+Status file policy (read once):
+- This file is maintained chronologically like a changelog.
+Do not replace prior content; append new session updates with date/time headers.
+- For major milestones, include a short flow summary (ASCII) and link to a detailed doc in `docs/` with full addresses and tx hashes.
+- Keep quick-run commands and current pointers near the top, but record outcomes as new entries below.

 How to keep this file up-to-date (10 min checklist):
 - Verify services & versions
   - Entrypoints: `ls alice-service-orpc.ts bob-resolver-service-v2.ts`